 A determined bee can find her way into the cracks and crevices in protective clothing.
 While unusual, just be aware of this possibility when removing your protective clothing.

-There is little more frustrating than remaining stingless around the hive, then being hit when you are nowhere near the hive, while taking off your bee suit.
+There is little that is more frustrating than avoiding stings around the hive, then being hit when you are nowhere near the hive, while taking off your bee suit.
 Many beekeepers who have beekeeping buddies do a little “swirl”, just to visually check there are no stowaways!